EASTERN NEWSROOM

 On Wednesday, Sept.
 24, President Shari McMahan’s delivered her 2024 Convocation address to a full house of faculty, staff and students in EWU’s historic Showalter Auditorium.

-Offering timely updates, recognitions and a glimpse into the year ahead, the president’s speech offered something for everyone — including discounted parking fees for employees who’ve been at EWU for more than 5 years and $5 meal deals — geared toward lowering costs for students, but also available to employees.
+Offering timely updates, recognitions and a glimpse into the year ahead, the president’s speech offered a number of popular new perks — including discounted parking fees for faculty and staff who’ve been at EWU for more than 5 years and $5 meal deals — that were geared toward lowering costs for students, but also available to employees.

 McMahan talked about Eastern’s new strategic plan, the ongoing Strategic Resource Allocation (SRA) process, new polytechnic branding, and, most importantly, how the campus community can come tougher to provide exemplary service that ensures student success.